Nutrition and Dietetics (AS-T)

 - obtainment of a minimum grade point average (GPA) of 2.0.

-- earn a grade of C or better in all courses required for the major or area of emphasis.
+- earn a grade of C or better, or P if the course is graded on a P/NP basis in all courses required for the major or area of emphasis.

 - Outline the scientific method as it is used in developing hypotheses and theories, then apply the scientific method-based research, such as in peer-reviewed intervention, epidemiological, lab, and case studies, to the critical evaluation of nutrition-related literature and media, thus differentiating between proven scientific based research and myth.